AaronJi/MeGan/README.md

 ## arxiv: https://arxiv.org/abs/2605.01973

-This is repo is a revise version of LlamaFactory 0.8.3.
-Questions to the basic pipeline can refer to the original repo.
+This project is implemented on the basis of LlamaFactory 0.8.3.
+Questions to the basic usage can refer to the original repo: https://github.com/hiyouga/LlamaFactory/tree/v0.8.3.

 ## Data Preprocessing